 If you’re a teacher or trainer, you’ve likely struggled with the process of providing Certificates of Completion (or Certificates of Attendance and such) to your workshop attendees.
 Using a Word template, your process might be something like this: prepare your spreadsheet for a mail merge, complete the merge, convert each .doc to .pdf, print, fold, mail merge the envelope addresses, print labels, affix to envelopes, stuff envelopes, lick stamps, run to the post office.
 Even if you’re paying someone to do this for you, it’s pretty labour intensive and prone to error.
 Add the cost of printing and postage, and providing certificates isn’t cheap.

-Consider using your bulk email application, such as iContact, to automate this process.
-There is a little set up involved but, once it’s done, it’s quick and easy to use.
+Consider using your bulk email application to automate this process.
+There is a little set-up involved but, once it’s done, it’s quick and easy to use.

 First design a certificate template in your email application.
 You can do this in much the same way as you would in Word.
 Leave blank areas for the person’s name and the completion date.
 If you teach different topics, you can also leave a blank area for the course name to fill in.
 If there are other pieces of info to be included, such as professional accreditation codes, location, or student numbers, leave blank areas for those, too.
 Now save your template as a draft – we’ll come back to it.

 Next, create the custom fields you’re going to need.
 Your application already has fields for first and last name but not for things like completion date or course title – you’ll need to set these up yourself.
 As an example, let’s say you set up segments called compdate and coursetitle.